spencer-shadley/completed-class/21-mern/hw/README.md

 ### Submission on BCS

-- **Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!**
+- **Please submit both the deployed link to your homework AND the link to the Github Repository!**

 ### Instructions